The key to building customer relationships

 - The five Elements that make customers come back.
 Transforming a transaction into a long-term relationship is the foundation for business growth and can be achieved through: personalisation, common values, responding quickly to queries, quality product/service and special offers.

 - Customers are not all the same.
 Success is in the implementation.
-What’s fine for one customer (eg. location marketing or purchase history) may be unwelcome to the next.
+What’s fine for one customer (like location marketing or purchase history) may be unwelcome to the next.
 Your technology has to have a way of differentiating.

 - Business philosophy front and centre.
 Make sure your customers know what you stand for and how it fits with their beliefs and lifestyles.
 If you don’t yet know what you stand for, now is the time to figure it out.
 And when you do – stand behind it with your actions.